OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 ![](/docs/images/5671696/5866133.png "width=500")

-### Importing a step template from the Community Library
+### Importing a step template from the Community Library {#StepTemplates-ImportingasteptemplatefromtheCommunityLibrary}

 If you don't have the Community Library feature turned on you can still use community step templates by manually importing the JSON from the [Community Library](http://library.octopusdeploy.com/) into the step template library within Octopus.